 - Many debt managers will have creditors close your accounts, which will negatively impact your credit score.

-- Creditors could change the status of your loan from ‘Paid’ to ‘Settled’, which indicates to other creditors that a special arrangement was made and you didn’t repay your loan in full as originally agreed.
-This can leave you looking financially unreliable in the eyes of future creditors.
+- Creditors could change the status of your loan from ‘Paid’ to ‘Settled’, which indicates to other creditors that a special arrangement was made and that you didn’t repay your loan in full as originally agreed.
+This could leave you looking financially unreliable in the eyes of future creditors.

-The reason being, most debt settlement companies will ask you to default on your debts.
-That is, they’ll ask you to purposely stop making payments to your creditors for as little as a few months through to a number of years, all in an effort to gain more bargaining room at the negotiating table.
+Debt settlement companies will ask you to default on your debts.
+That’s right!
+They’ll ask you to purposely stop making payments to your creditors for as little as a few months or as many as a few years in an effort to gain the upper hand at the negotiating table.

 - Debt settlement firms may be able to negotiate down the amount of debt you owe.

-- It can have less of an impact on your credit score than filing for bankruptcy.
+- Settlement will have a lower impact on your credit score than filing for bankruptcy.

-- It can help you avoid asset liquidation, which often comes with bankruptcy
+- It can help you avoid asset liquidation, which is often associated with bankruptcy

 - It’s a very risky option, which can leave you in a worse position than you started.

-- The amount of debt that is ‘forgiven’ can count as income, which means you could end up paying income tax on the savings you make.
+- The amount of debt that is ‘forgiven’ could be considered as income, which will see you paying income tax on any savings you make.